DeepikaSellasamy/BLACK-FRIDAY-SALE/README.md

 The project will use various machine learning algorithms such as linear regression, decision trees, Random forest and XGBoost to predict the purchase amount that customers are likely to spend on Black Friday sales based on the available data.
 The performance of the machine learning models will be evaluated using  metrics  R-squared.

+#### INSIGHTS:

+*75% of the number of purchases are made by Male users and rest of the 25% is done by female users.

+*Mean purchase rate between the age groups tends to be the same except that the 51-55 age group has a little higher average purchase amount.

+*Age 26-35 Age group makes the most no of purchases in the age group.

+*Unmarried people spend more on purchasing, the average purchase amount of married and unmarried people are the same.

 #### CONCLUSION:

 An interesting observation can be made from the gender distribution plot that the number of females was less than the number of men who shopped during Black Friday.